aineon/velvet-goldmine/README.md

 - Adjust layout and styling

 #### **Design Decisions**
-**From an owners perspcective**:
+**From an owners perspective**:
 - **_Random Product Carousel_**
     - As an owner I would like to keep visitors on the site for as long as possible and for them to spend money.
     - A lot of the time when a user visits a site they are looking for a particular product or a particular category of products - shoes or dresses or tops etc, and so may limit their search of the site to that particular category.
-    - By displaying a random group of products on particular pages it was my intention for visitors to see a selection of products that they might not otherwise have seen and to encouarge them to spend more time on the site browsing other categories outside of the original reason for their visit and hopefully purchase something they had not originally intended to buy!
+    - By displaying a random group of products on particular pages it was my intention for visitors to see a selection of products that they might not otherwise have seen and to encourage them to spend more time on the site browsing other categories outside of the original reason for their visit and hopefully purchase something they had not originally intended to buy!

 - **_Adding Favourites_**
     - By allowing users to save products to their favourites it will increase the chance of them buying that particular product, if not on this visit then at a later date.